Mobile Crisis Project

-The Mobile Crisis project is another new OMH-funded Liberty Resources endeavor that provides an immediate, comprehensive response to Cayuga County residents in crisis situations, using a multidisciplinary team approach provided by a crisis response team consisting of a licensed clinician, a case manager, and a peer specialist.
+The Mobile Crisis project is an OMH-funded endeavor that provides an immediate, comprehensive response to individuals in crisis situations, using a multidisciplinary team approach provided by a crisis response team consisting of a licensed clinician, a case manager, and a peer specialist.

 The ultimate goal of this project is to de-escalate the crisis situation, maintain a safe living arrangement, reduce inappropriate use of emergency departments, and prevent inappropriate hospitalizations or re-hospitalizations.
 Additional goals are: to ensure individuals are referred to the most appropriate, least restrictive service to address their needs (with minimum intervention required to address the immediate crisis in the individual’s home, school or community); for individuals to return to their pre-crisis level of functioning and increase their ability to recognize and deal with situations that may otherwise result in crises; and for them to increase or improve their network of community and natural supports for crisis prevention.